Panama Birding

 Day 4

-Metropolitan Nature Park & Drive to the Caribbean Side
+Metropolitan Nature Park & Drive to El Valle

 With a list of 267 species, the Metro Park is the largest tropical forest park within the limits of a Latin American City, a good place to find birds of the Pacific forest of the Panama Canal.
 We’ll look for specialties like: the Panama endemic Yellow-green Tyrannulet (rare), Lance-tailed Manakin, Pheasant Cuckoo and Rosy Thrush-Tanager.
-After lunch in a local restaurant, we’ll be driven to the Caribbean side of the Canal to spend 2 nights at the Sierra Llorona Ecolodge; this lodge has a 200 hectares reserve of pristine rainforest.
+After lunch in a local restaurant, we’ll be driven 1 ½ hour west to El Valle.

 Day 5